 If your child dies, the disabled child premium will continue to apply for eight weeks as long as you are still getting Child Benefit during this period.

-- More about Child Benefit after the death of a child
+- Find out more about Child Benefit after the death of a child on GOV.UK

 - More about Personal Independence Payment (PIP)

 Enhanced disability premium